scala/scala/CONTRIBUTING.md

 #### exploring with REPL

-Before or during the test, you might get better insight of the code by starting a REPL session using the freshly built scala.
+Before or during the test, you might get better insight into the code by starting a REPL session using the freshly built scala.
 To start a REPL session from the sbt shell:

 ```